anngvu/duo_derived_notes/README.md

 <...more>

+### Governance as code?
+More scability.

+The translation of Word docs and emails to eventual governance controls such as click-wraps, etc. can be hard to trace, i.e. it can sometimes hard to follow the "deployment" of these governance controls.
+However, using JSON schemas to encode governance logic is like giving us code that explains the governance controls downstream.
+And it is all there for other DCC staff to later consult and even potentially contribute to.
+In fact, perhaps that the new framework would enable more scalable governance, as other DCC staff could more directly update the JSON schema / governance config.

-### Derived annotations is great for other use cases, not just governance
+### Bonus: Derived annotations is great for other use cases, not just governance!

 <...more>